Points of Pride

 Palm Beach County’s Graduation Rate Outperforms State and Large Urban Districts

-- The School District of Palm Beach County has the highest graduation rate of all large urban school districts in Florida, and was the only large district to raise its graduation rate in 2014.
+- The School District of Palm Beach County has the highest graduation rate of 82.3% out of all large urban school districts in Florida

 Most Palm Beach County High Schools Earn A’s and B’s from State